Tong Tong Fair: History

 In defiance of government pressure to assimilate into Dutch society, a group of outspoken and independent Indos, organized in the so-called ‘Indies Cultural Circle’, assembled around famous Indo intellectual Tjalie Robinson.
 One of their accomplishments was the founding of the Pasar Malam Besar in 1959.
 Its continued success in attracting visitors of all generations and presenting a diverse and progressive programme, while preserving the centuries-old cultural ties with the Indonesian Archipelago has gone beyond their expectations.
 In 2003 HM Queen Beatrix herself officially opened the 45th Pasar Malam Besar.
 The royal opening was repeated in 2008 for its 50th edition, which was the last time the name Pasar Malam Besar was used.

 Since the Indonesian National Revolution and the expulsion of all Dutch citizens from the Republic of Indonesia, the consequent fall out between the Netherlands and Indonesia has led to a long freeze of political, economical and even academic and cultural relations between the 2 nations.
 To a degree, this has lasted well into the 21st century.
 The Tong Tong Fair has always attempted to rekindle and foster those relations and since the 1970s consistently invited Indonesian artisans to the event.
 It was here that for instance the Royal princesses of Solo, daughters of Pakubuwono XII, performed the exclusive Serimpi dances in 1985.
 It was the first time in history that members of the Surakarta nobility performed these dances outside the Kraton (Royal Palace) of Solo.

 In 1985 the Tong Tong Fair also organised a benefit to help rebuild the Kraton of Solo, that was damaged by a fire.
 In 2006 the Tong Tong Fair organised a benefit to help Indonesian victims of the 2004 Tsunami.

+On the 14th of May 2024 the companies behind the fair, Tong Tong Holding B.V. and Pasar Malam Besar B.V, shut down due to bankruptcy.
+Due to this, the 64th edition of the fair got canceled.